 Carnegie Mellon University

 Ph.D.
-Student in Robotics at the School of Computer Science
+Candidate in Robotics at the School of Computer Science

 Generative AI in Healthcare Fellow @ Carnegie Mellon University Center for Machine Learning and Health

-Main collaborators: Dr. Haiyi Zhu (Ph.D. advisor), Dr. Sherry Wu, and Dr. Robert Kraut
+Dissertation committee: Dr. Haiyi Zhu (Chair), Dr. Sherry Wu, Dr. Aaron Steinfeld, and Dr. Holly Swartz

 University of Illinois at Urbana-Champaign